 Continuing Education Credit

-- Nursing: Des Moines University continuing education (provider #112) is approved by the Iowa Board of Nursing as an accredited provider.
-This live activity has been reviewed and approved for 9.6 continuing education contact hours.
+- Nurse: Des Moines University is Iowa Board of Nursing approved provider #112.
+This live activity has been reviewed and approved for 9.6 continuing education contact hour(s).
 No partial credit awarded.